-In most cases, if the databases that run on your on-premises data centers use a DBGateway to connect to DAS over the Internet, DAS automatically generates a
+In most cases, if the databases that run in your on-premises data centers use DBGateway

 - A newly connected on-premises database cannot communicate with an existing database that is connected to DAS.